Arthur-Godoy/GeoMusic/README.md

   To see the project runing in your machine follow the steps:
   -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  .1Clone the project
+  1. Clone the project
-  .2 -> In the VSCODE open the terminal and put this comands:
+  2.Open the terminal and put this comands:
     "yarn instal"
-          after install put this command
+          after install run

      "yarn start"

  ----------------------------------------------------------------------------------------------------------------------------------------------------------------